 Among other programs, the Nutrition Innovation Lab is working in collaboration with Makerere University to design and implement a modulated short course in Public Health Nutrition Practices and Programming aimed at filling in curricular gaps in the current set of educational offerings across Uganda.
 Through short courses students will be equipped to tackle nutritional issues in a multi-faceted and systematic way.
 These courses are being offered online with a customized version of Tufts University’s online learning system (TUSK), which is an open source platform for learning and content management.

-- The Nutrition Innovation Lab held the 6th Annual Scientific Symposium in Kathmandu.
-A total of 438 attendees including Nepalese policy makers, academics and young Nepali scientists attended the symposium.
+- The Nutrition Innovation Lab held the7th Annual Scientific Symposium in Kathmandu.
+A total of 459 attendees including Nepalese policy makers, academics and young Nepali scientists attended the symposium.

-- Two students from Tufts University were supported for their internship in Mozambique in Summer of 2018.
+- Two students from Tufts University were supported for their internship in Mozambique in the Summer of 2018.
+Also, 42 household enumerators, 8 anthropometrics and 8 phlebotomists were trained to collect samples.

-- 19 Nepalese students were trained on First National Workshop on Design and Implementation of Intervention studies in Nepal in March 2018.
+- 20 Nepalese students were trained on the Second National Workshop on Design and Implementation of Intervention studies in Nepal in April 2019.

 - 100 Nepali professionals were exposed to rigorous scientific methods at the 1st annual Scientific Symposium.